bekwiner/bekwiner/README.md

 - 👋 Hi, I’m @bekwiner
-- 👀 I’m interested in python
+- 👀 I’m interested in python , c , js,
-- 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me
 - my telegram: @uzb_bekzod